leechseed/_setsunadev/_DIRECTORY OF DIR/_wicked_figures_dir/phillips_dramatica/2_phillips_dramatica/9phillipse_elelments_model.md

 - **Characteristics:**
   - **Variety in Narrative Roles:** Characters possess different elements that lead to varied problem-solving approaches, preventing a one-dimensional exploration of conflict.
   - **Complementary and Contrasting Methods:** The diversity in functional elements allows characters to both complement each other’s methods and present contrasting approaches, fostering tension and collaboration.

+###### **2.1.1.3.
+Types**

+- **Definition:**

+  Types categorize the conflicts within each Fundamental Conflict Area into more specific contexts, allowing for a detailed and precise exploration of narrative challenges.
+This subdivision facilitates targeted storytelling and thematic alignment within each Class.

+- **Characteristics:**

+  - **Medium-Scale Topics:**

+    - **Specific Contextual Focus:** Each Class is subdivided into Types that narrow the focus of conflict, providing a more specific context for narrative exploration.
+For example, the Physics Class includes Types such as “Understanding,” “Doing,” “Obtaining,” and “Learning,” each contextualizing different aspects of activities and actions.
+    - **Enhanced Narrative Precision:** Types allow authors to pinpoint the exact nature of conflicts within each Class, facilitating a more precise and targeted narrative structure.
+This precision enhances the story’s thematic clarity and coherence.

+  - **Contextual Specificity:**
+    - **Tailored Conflict Contexts:** Types offer tailored contexts that guide the narrative’s exploration of conflict, ensuring that each aspect is examined in detail.
+This specificity prevents broad, unfocused storytelling, promoting a more nuanced and engaging narrative.
+    - **Thematic Direction:** By defining specific Types, authors can steer the narrative’s thematic direction, aligning plot developments and character actions with the story’s overarching themes.

 ---